-Interdistrict choice allows students to attend a public school outside of their resident district.
+Interdistrict open enrollment allows students to attend a public school outside of their district of residence.

 Under SB 1, a child between the ages of 12 and 18 years may be tried in a court of general jurisdiction and prosecuted under general law for the offenses of unlawful use of weapons and armed criminal action, among other provisions.

 Individual Career and Academic Plans (ICAP) are optional, individualized plans for students created with inputs from parents or guardians and guidance counselors.
 Many states require or encourage students to develop ICAPs.

 States and districts who have restructured K-12 education to increase local control of budget decisions have not reported significant improvements to student performance.

 In the United States, kratom leaves are often ground and sold in pill or powder form, which users commonly report ingesting as a treatment for pain management and opioid withdrawal.